Unboxed-Software/solana-course/content/program-architecture.md

 Bob   -- pays --- |
 ```

 What if 1000 people try to pay Carol at the same time?
 Each of the 1000 instructions will be queued up to run in sequence.
 To some of them, the payment will seem like it went through right away.
 They'll be the lucky ones whose instruction got included early.
 But some of them will end up waiting quite a bit.
 And for some, their transaction will simply fail.
-If you want to see what that looks like in practice, experiment with the accompanying code and play around with the numbers.

 While it seems unlikely for 1000 people to pay Carol at the same time, it's actually very common to have an event, like an NFT mint, where many people are trying to write data to the same account all at once.

 Imagine you create a super popular program and you want to take a fee on every transaction you process.
 For accounting reasons, you want all of those fees to go to one wallet.
 With that setup, on a surge of users, your protocol will become slow and or become unreliable.
 Not great.
 So what’s the solution?
 Separate the data transaction from the fee transaction.
-Let’s take a look at the accompanying code for a better idea of what this means.

-Say you have a data account called `DonationTally`.
+For example, imagine you have a data account called `DonationTally`.
 Its only function is to record how much you have donated to a specific hard-coded community wallet.

 ```rust
 #[account]